fieldryand/goflow/Readme.md

 - Concurrency: Jobs and tasks execute concurrently.
 - `Operator`: An `Operator` defines the work done by a `Task`.
 Goflow comes with a handful of basic operators, and implementing your own `Operator` is straightforward.
 - Retries: You can allow a `Task` a given number of retry attempts.
 Goflow comes with two retry strategies, `ConstantDelay` and `ExponentialBackoff`.
-- Database: Goflow supports two database types, in-memory and BoltDB.
-BoltDB will persist your history of job runs, whereas in-memory means the history will be lost each time the Goflow server is stopped.
-The default is BoltDB.
 - Streaming: Goflow uses server-sent events to stream the status of jobs and tasks to the dashboard in real time.

 ### Jobs and tasks